top

 Division of Marital Property

-In making the allocation, the factors the Court will consider are: the length of the marriage, the causes of the dissolution or separation, the age, health, station, occupation, amount and sources of income, vocational skills, employability, estate, liabilities, special needs, future earning capacity and prospect for future acquisition of capital assets and income.
+Considering all the evidence, factors the Court will consider the length of the marriage, the causes of the dissolution or separation, the age, health, station, occupation, amount and sources of income, earning capacity, vocational skills, education, employability, estate, liabilities and needs of each party, and the opportunity of each for future acquisition of capital assets and income.
 Conn.
-Gen. Stat. § 46b-81.
+Gen. Stat. § 46b-81, rev. 2013.

 The court also considers the contribution of each of the parties in the acquisition, preservation or appreciation of the assets.
 Conn.
 Gen. Stat. § 46b-81.
 Homemaking is considered a valuable contribution to the acquisition and appreciation of assets.